Riminder/docs-api/api-reference/job-api/put-job.md

 ---
-description: This endpoint allows you to update an existing job.
+description: This endpoint allows you to update an existing Job.
 ---

 # PUT: /job/indexing